locka99/opcua/docs/compatibility.md

 OPC UA for Rust uses cryptographic algorithms for signing, verifying, encrypting and decrypting data.
 In addition it creates, loads and saves certificates and keys.

-OpenSSL is used for this purpose although it would be nice to go to a pure Rust implementation assuming a crate delivers everything required.
-Most of the crypto+OpenSSL code is abstracted to make it easier to remove in the future.
+OpenSSL is used for encryption although it would be nice to go to a pure Rust implementation assuming a crate delivers everything required.
+The crypto+OpenSSL code is isolated in an `opcua-crypto` crate.

 You must read the [setup](./setup.md) to configure OpenSSL for your environment.